tr8dr/tr8dr.github.io/_posts/2020-08-14-FeatureSelection2.markdown

 <img src="/assets/2020-08-14/px0.png" width="550" height="400"/>

-We can clearly see that feature 0 is strongly aligned with the transfer function f(x) given the significant difference between the prior and conditional distributions.
-However feature 1 has almost no impact on the outcome of f(x), as seen by a lack of difference between the prior and conditional distributions for $$ x_1 $$:
+We can clearly see (above) that feature 0 has a strong relationship with the function f(x) given the significant difference between the prior and conditional distributions.

+However, in the next figure (below), feature 1 shows no impact on the outcome of f(x); this is evident by the lack of difference between the prior and conditional distributions for feature $$ x_1 $$:

 ```python
 sns.distplot(x1),